 Local Rules For Probate in Tuolumne County

 The rules governing probates in Tuolumne county are outlined in the local rules, Chapter 5.
 These local rules contain important details about special requirements by the Tuolumne courts for all probate cases.
 It is important to familiarize yourself with these rules when filing a probate case in Tuolumne County.
-If a rule is not followed, it could delay the process or the proceedings or, in a worse case scenario, be cause for the case to be dismissed.
+If a rule is not followed, it could delay the process or the proceedings or, in a worst-case scenario, be reason for the case to be dismissed.

 Probate Examiner’s Notes for Tuolumne Probate Cases

 Probate examiner notes are posted on the Tuolumne County court’s website and can be located here, along with tentative rulings.
 Probate Notes summarize the matter that is set for hearing.
 Probate notes also point out errors and deficiencies that may be contained in the paperwork that has been filed.
 They are typically posted a few days prior to the scheduled hearing.
 The probate notes will state whether the Petition is recommended for approval, indicate if there are missing documents, and make note of other procedural defects.
 It is important to regularly check the probate notes so that errors and deficiencies can be corrected before the hearing.